Page cover

 TileMaps; supports autotiles

-more recent tool, streamlined, lots of features
+more modern standalone editor, streamlined, lots of features with growing engine compatibility

 screenshot of Tiled, a free open source standalone 2D tile-based level editor